 See you ticket #8533.
 You can rename the .xmp files to have them read.

 I'm leaving this one open.
 Maybe someone would like to add reading of these xmp files?
 However, keep in mind, that then there are two sidecar files which will diverge over time.
 Not good.

-#6 Updated by hfiguiere - about 7 years ago
+#6 Updated by hfiguiere - over 7 years ago

 Replying to [comment:4 mcbofh]:

 I'm pretty sure this can be closed - the filename that Darktable looks for is